BMIHALKO/tiny-transformer-final/README.md

 # Tiny Transformer for English -> German Translation
 **AI Course Project - Track 1: TinyReproduction**

-This repository contains the final code for a **tiny reproduction** of th ecore ideas from **Attention Is All You Need** on an English -> German translation task.
+This repository contains the final code for a **tiny reproduction** of the core ideas from **Attention Is All You Need** on an English -> German translation task.

-The goal is *not* to reach state-of-the-art performance, but to **distill and verfiy** the behavior of a Transformer encoder-decoder on a small scale dataset, matching the spirit of Track 1 ("TinyReproduction") in the AI Course Project.
+The goal is *not* to reach state-of-the-art performance, but to **distill and verify** the behavior of a Transformer encoder-decoder on a small scale dataset, matching the spirit of Track 1 ("TinyReproduction") in the AI Course Project.

 The code is designed so that:

 - It **automatically downloads** the dataset via HuggingFace `datasets`.
 - It **trains a SentencePiece tokenizer from scratch**.
-- It trains a **small Transformer** with Noam-style learning rate warmujp and label smoothing.
+- It trains a **small Transformer** with Noam-style learning rate warmup and label smoothing.
 - It logs **loss and BLEU over time** and writes a compact **`final_metrics.json`** summary.
 - A separate script **recreates the plots** used in the report from the saved logs.